MichaelT-178/ApartmentRegistry/README.md

 The python files weren't part of the final grade, they we're just used to create and analyze the "database" txt files.

+An example of a finite state machine can be found in this [file](https://github.com/MichaelT-178/ApartmentRegistry/blob/main/src/FormValidator.java)